AT-290690/fez/README.md

                         (tail-call:arr:reverse 0 (array)))))
 (arr:reverse (array 1 2 3)) ; 3 2 1
 ; Make sure ypu keep the parens balanced
+; Note this example is only for demonstartion - there is not arr:* in std.
+; Instead in std there are array:merge, array:reverse and array:for

 ; these are syntactic suggar for the language but you don't need to use them ; syntactic suggar for array